hecanjog/pdintro/source/first.rst

  - How does each kind of information behave?
  - How do I convert one kind of information into another kind?

+I'll try to provide the tools to discover the answers to these questions when they pop up in unfamiliar places.

 Objects and abstractions
 ========================